LL.M. Admissions and Online Application

 Gainesville, FL 32611-7625

-9. Two letters of recommendation.
-We prefer that at least one of the letters be from a law school professor.
-If letters will be sent directly from the writers to the law school, please include the names and contact information of your recommenders.
+8. Two letters of recommendation are required.
+The committee will review no more than three letters of recommendation per applicant.
+We strongly prefer that at least one of the letters be from a law school professor.
+If letters will be sent directly from the writers to the law school, please include the names and contact information of your recommenders in your supporting documents packet.
+Any such letters sent directly to the law school must be sent to the address above (paragraph 4) or to email@example.com.
 The letters should address the applicant’s abilities and whatever strengths the writer believes the applicant to possess that will aid the applicant in successful completion of the program.

 Health Insurance Requirement